wjcx-zh/cpp-docs.zh-tw/docs/cpp-conformance-improvements-2017.md

 #pragma warning(pop)
 ```
-### <a name="out-of-line-definition-of-a-template-member-function"></a>範本成員函式的程式碼外部定義
+### <a name="out-of-line-definition-of-a-template-member-function"></a>Out-of-line definition of a template member function
-Visual Studio 2017 15.3 版在遇到未在類別中宣告之樣板成員函式的程式碼外部定義時會產生錯誤。 下列程式碼現在會產生錯誤 C2039：'f': 不是 'S' 的成員：
+Visual Studio 2017 version 15.3 produces an error when it encounters an out-of-line definition of a template member function that was not declared in the class.
+The following code now produces error C2039: 'f': is not a member of 'S':

 ```cpp
 struct S {};